 Specify whether website ads will display on the page.

-NOTE: See Website Ads page to learn how to create Website ads.
+NOTE: See Website Ads to learn how to create Website ads.

 |Prevent the content of this item from being syndicated to other pages/sites||

-Controls whether this page's content can be syndicated on other pages and/or sites (if you license Microsites).
-Unchecked allows for syndication.
-Syndication is an excellent way to re-use page content.
+Controls whether this page's content can be syndicated on other pages and/or communities (if you license Microsites); unchecked allows for syndication.
+Syndication is an excellent way to re-purpose page content.
+To learn more, see Syndicated Content in Your Community.

 |Super Admins Only||